oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-know-the-maximum-row-size-for-a-table/rule.md

 ---

-A tables' maximum row size should be less than the size of a single SQL Server data page (8060 bytes).
+​A​ tables' maximum row size should be less than the size of a single SQL Server data page (8060 bytes).
 Otherwise, data entry forms can give errors is not validated correctly.